vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![Screenshot of Harbor installation page showing a sample YAML customization file](img/tanzu-pkgs/tanzu-pkgs08.png)

-Please ensure that the reconcile status for the harbor package reflects succeed after installing the package.
+After installing Harbor, ensure that the status of the installation has changed to Succeeded on the Installed Packages page.

 ![](img/tanzu-pkgs/tanzu-pkgs09.png)